-Right-sizing of garments for each individual wearer is as critical to the successful Roll Out of a new uniform as fit, fabrication and functional design. jSD worked with the GWR team at Paddington to co-ordinate a sizing Road Show of all 55 product styles and for all 3,800 on-board and station GWR staff at 20+ key UK locations; and in the largest stations, given the initial scale of the launch, GWR also appointed uniform coordinators.
-In parallel, jSD set up a dedicated jSD Helpline for all end-wearers plus the online ordering portal where all ongoing orders take place.
-GWR staff even staged their own catwalk show of the new uniforms at Bath Fashion Week.
+Right-sizing of garments for each individual wearer is as critical to the successful Roll Out of a new uniform as fit, fabrication and functional design.
+JSD worked with the GWR team at Paddington to co-ordinate a sizing Road Show of all 55 product styles and for all 3,800 on-board and station GWR staff at 20+ key UK locations; and in the largest stations, given the initial scale of the launch, GWR also appointed uniform coordinators.
+In parallel, JSD set up a dedicated JSD Helpline for all end-wearers plus the online ordering portal where all ongoing orders take place.
+GWR staff even staged their own catwalk show of the new staff uniforms at Bath Fashion Week.

 HIGHLY COMMENDED: PROFESSIONAL CLOTHING AWARDS: BUSINESS MANAGER OF THE YEAR